YunoHost/apps/hq_validation_template.md

 Mandatory check boxes:
 - [ ] The package is level 7.
 - [ ] The package has been level 7 for at least 2 months.
-- [ ] The package is in the list since at least 2 months.
+- [ ] The package has been in the list for at least 2 months.
 - [ ] The package is up to date regarding the packaging recommendations and helpers.
 - [ ] The repository has a testing branch.
 - [ ] All commits are made in testing branch before being merged into master.